wgzgithub/VeTra/README.md

 .
 -2.781920407232985060e-02 -1.070944132601359122e-02
 ```
-3.deltaThreshold - a threshold for constructing graph.
-The default is 5.
+3.deltaThreshold - The number of near cells for a each single cell.

-4.SPnumber - a threshold for constrcuting the long shortest paths.
-The default is 1000.
+4.WCCsizeCutoff - The minimum size of weakly connective components.

 5.graphClusterCutoff -  a threshold for the inconsistency coefficients (or inconsistent values) of nodes in the tree(agglomerative clusters from linkages)